cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 ```

 You should consider using this framework if you want or need to make ad-hoc
-(here-and-now one-time non-generalisable) operators in Python 3.7+; especially if you want to bring your application domain directly to Kubernetes as custom
+(here-and-now one-time non-generalizable) operators in Python 3.7+; especially if you want to bring your application domain directly to Kubernetes as custom
 resources.
 For more features, see the [documentation](https://kopf.readthedocs.io/en/stable/).